 So realistically, you’ll have four different fees structures to look at.
 Your potential market will often dictate what your fee structure should be.

 How should I market my Accredited Training Provider?

-Setting up your courses isn’t all that you’ll need for a successful training company; you’ll need customers and people to enroll on to them.
+Setting up your courses isn’t all that you’ll need for a successful training company; you’ll need customers and people to enrol on to them.
 Marketing your Training Company is a really big deal, but even for those of you have absolutely no experience in marketing, don’t worry.
 Brooks and Kirk’s Marketing Manager, Sam, will tell you all about how to market your training company.

 What premises will my Accredited Training Provider need?